""

-The Beams Road upgrade will deliver important safety improvements for all road users, reduce traffic congestion and improve travel time and reliability.
-The project will also make it easier for people walking and riding to access local shops and nearby amenities.
+The Beams Road upgrade between Lacey Road and Balcara Avenue is now complete.
+The project has delivered important safety improvements for all road users, reducing traffic congestion and improving travel time and reliability.
+The project has also improved accessibility for people walking and riding to access local shops and nearby amenities.

 About the project

 Beams Road is an important link connecting communities and providing a commuter corridor to major arterial roads such as Gympie Road.
-Beams Road carries approximately 19,000 vehicles each day and is set to get busier with significant growth forecast in the Carseldine, Fitzgibbon, Taigum and Zillmere areas.
+Beams Road carries more than 19,000 vehicles each day and is set to get busier with significant growth forecast in the Carseldine, Fitzgibbon, Taigum and Zillmere areas.

 The Beams Road upgrade (Lacey Road to Handford Road), will help ease congestion now and plan for future growth.

-The Beams Road upgrade is jointly funded by the Australian Government for $50 million, and by Brisbane City Council under the Better Roads for Brisbane Program.
+The Beams Road upgrade was jointly funded by the Australian Government for $50 million, and by Brisbane City Council under the Better Roads for Brisbane Program.

 Project objectives